eclipse-aaspe/package-explorer/README.md

+> [!WARNING]
+> We are working on transferring all the content from admin-shell-io/aasx-package-explorer, including the issues.
+> We expect to finalize the transfer mid-February, after which admin-shell-io/aasx-package-explorer will be archived.

 > [!NOTE]
 > Welcome to the new home of **Eclipse AASX Package Explorer**!
 > See [CONTRIBUTING](CONTRIBUTING.md) for details on how to migrate your development.